 When an OPN_ACPT event occurs, the mesh STA shall send the corresponding Mesh Peering Confirm frame to respond to the Mesh Peering Open frame.
 It shall also send a Mesh Peering Open frame to request a Mesh Peering Confirm frame from the candidate peer mesh STA.
 The retryTimer is set according to dot11MeshRetryTimeout value.
 The finite state machine shall transition to OPN_RCVD state.

 When an REQ_RJCT event occurs, a Mesh Peering Close frame shall be sent to reject the mesh peering open request.
-The reason code the Mesh Peering Close frame shall be set to the same as the reason code in REQ_RJCT event.
+The reason code the Mesh Peering Close frame shall be set to the reason code in REQ_RJCT event.
 The finite state machine shall stay in the IDLE state.

 Modify section 11C.5.1 as indicated